 As mentioned above, you can also go to a local agent (which despite the title Agent général is an agent tied to one company only) or approach an independent insurance broker specialized in expatriates.
-One British insurer – HISCOX – deals in up-market home insurance and fine arts in France.
+One British insurer – Hiscox – deals in up-market home insurance and fine art in France.
 It only works through brokers.

 For ordinary personal insurance, all three forms of insurer (company, agent or broker) will be able to help you but for specific cover such as yacht insurances or policies to cover your professional activity, you would do best to consult a broker.